Toyota GR Supra

-The J29/DB Toyota Supra, also known as the Toyota GR Supra, is the fifth generation of the Supra, a sports car produced by Toyota since 2019.
-The GR Supra was sold under and developed by Toyota's Gazoo Racing (GR) brand, in collaboration with BMW, and replaces the A80 Supra, which stopped production in 2002.
-The GR Supra rides on a new jointly-developed sports car platform by Toyota and BMW, with a short wheelbase, wide track, and low center of gravity, that also underpins the G29 BMW Z4.
-Initially, BMW considered using a pre-existing platform of their own to underpin the new Supra, to which chief engineer Tada-san declined.
-Both cars are also manufactured at the Magna Steyr plant in Graz, Austria.
+The Toyota GR Supra (model code J29/DB or A90/A91 for marketing purposes) is a sports car produced by Toyota since 2019.
+The fifth-generation Supra, the GR Supra was sold under and developed by Toyota Gazoo Racing (TGR) brand in collaboration with BMW.
+It is the successor of the A80 Supra, which ceased production in 2002.

+The GR Supra rides on a platform developed by Toyota and BMW, with a short wheelbase, wide track, and low centre of gravity, that also underpins the G29 BMW Z4.
+Initially, BMW considered using a pre-existing platform of their own to underpin the new Supra, but chief engineer Tetsuya Tada declined.
+Both cars are manufactured at the Magna Steyr plant in Graz, Austria.

 The fifth-generation Supra uses BMW model code conventions, designated as a J29 series with DB model codes.
-However, Toyota used the "A90" and "A91" code for promotional and marketing materials for the fifth generation Supra to maintain continuity from previous Supra generations.
+However, Toyota used the "A90" and "A91" code for promotional and marketing materials for the fifth-generation Supra to maintain continuity from previous Supra generations.

+In October of 2025, Toyota confirmed that production of the GR Supra will officially end in March of 2026 after 7 years of production.